zhezheey/tf-faster-rcnn-rddc/README.md

 ### Introduction

-This repository contains source files of *Road Damage Detection and Classification (RDDC)* based on Faster R-CNN, which achieve a Mean F1-Score of 0.6255 in the [Road Damage Detection and Classification Challenge](https://bdc2018.mycityreport.net) that held as one of the 2018 IEEE Big Data Cup.
+This repository contains source files of *Road Damage Detection and Classification (RDDC)* based on Faster R-CNN, which achieves a Mean F1-Score of 0.6255 in the [Road Damage Detection and Classification Challenge](https://bdc2018.mycityreport.net) that held as one of the 2018 IEEE Big Data Cup.

 It is developed based on the [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn) repository and created by Wenzhe Wang.